Kyrgyzstans Presidential Vote: How Did It Get Here? - UrduPoint

 Kyrgyzstan's Presidential Vote: How Did It Get Here?

-Bishkek, Kyrgyzstan, Jan 7 (UrduPoint / Pakistan Point News - 7th Jan, 2021 ) :Central Asian Kyrgyzstan will hold presidential polls Sunday that are likely to see populist Sadyr Japarov go from prisoner to president following a crisis over a disputed parliamentary vote.
+Bishkek, Kyrgyzstan, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Central Asian Kyrgyzstan holds presidential polls Sunday that are likely to see populist Sadyr Japarov go from prisoner to president following a crisis over a disputed parliamentary vote.

-Unrest began the day after the October 4 vote, as losing parties took to the streets to decry large-scale vote-buying campaigns benefiting parties close to then-president Sooronbay Jeenbekov.
+Unrest began the day after the October 4 vote, as losing parties took to the streets to decry large-scale vote-buying campaigns that benefited parties close to then-president Sooronbay Jeenbekov.

 By night-time the protests had morphed into clashes with police, with one protester killed as several prominent politicians, including ex-leader Almazbek Atambayev and populist Japarov were freed from jail.